getsentry/dotnet-assembly-alias/readme.md

 Rename assemblies and fixes references.
 Designed as an alternative to [Costura](https://github.com/Fody/Costura), [ILMerge](https://github.com/dotnet/ILMerge), and [ILRepack](https://github.com/gluck/il-repack).

 Designed to mitigate scenarios where an assembly is run in a plugin scenario.
 For example Unity extensions, MSBuild tasks, or SharePoint extensions.
-In these scenarios an assembly, and all its references, are loadined into a shared AppDomain.
+In these scenarios an assembly, and all its references, are loaded into a shared AppDomain.
 So dependencies operate as "first on wins".
 So, for example, if two addins assemblies use different versions of Newtonsoft, the first addin that is loaded defines what version of Newtonsoft is used by all subsequent addins assemblies.